An Ocean of Intangibility

 I do not know if my grandfather had a similar appreciation for the ocean, but he certainly had the same respect for time.
 I saw it in his eyes the day he passed away.
 Shortly after I arrived home from college during Winter Break, he complained of severe chest pains.
 In a moment of desperation, my immediate family and I carried him to the car and drove him to the hospital.
 There was no time for an ambulance.

 My last remembrance was seeing him lying helplessly on a hospital bed, unable to move or speak.
 With his frozen left-hand, he still clutched my index finger as we waited for the medical staff to arrive.
 We waited and waited.
 It was early in the morning and the sun invaded our privacy.
-It was a normal day for most people, not for us.
-His brown eyes were wide-opened, but as he silently stared at me, all I could see was that ocean of intangibility.
+It was a normal day for most people, but not for us.
+His brown eyes were wide-opened, pleading for help when he could not speak, but as he silently stared at me, all I could see was that ocean of intangibility.

 He was a fearless man.
 In his time, having survived Franco, Hitler, Stalin and two military dictatorships.
-He travelled extensively, lived for his family, set the example of a hardworking, honest life and valued his faith.
+He travelled extensively, lived for his family, set the example of a hardworking, honest life set against impossible odds.
 He had found great meaning in life, but letting go of it was worse than dying.
 In the end, all he wanted was more time.
 In the end, all we wanted was more time.